KentStateWeb/rwd/_assignments/assessment.md

 ### Partner and Project Evaluation Questions

-Give me some feedback about your partner and how you worked together.
-Your answers will NOT be shared with your partner - only me.
+Give me some feedback about your partner(s) and how you worked together.
+Your answers will NOT be shared with your partner(s) - only me.

 1. Rate how well you and your partner collaborated together on the semester project.
 (1 - 5).